solo-io/gloo/docs/content/introduction/traffic_filter.md

 ## Filter flow

-The order that Envoy applies filters to traffic impacts how you configure your Gloo Edge resources.
-Review the following video and diagrams to understand the filter flow in Gloo Edge.
+The order that Envoy applies filters to traffic impacts how you configure your Gloo Gateway resources.
+Review the following video and diagrams to understand the filter flow in Gloo Gateway.

 For more information on configuring traffic filters, see the [Transformation guides]({{% versioned_link_path fromRoot="/guides/traffic_management/request_processing/transformations/" %}}).